Do forecasts of bankruptcy cause bankruptcy? A machine learning sensitivity analysis: Monotone BART for reduced form inference

-which is the joint probability distribution of the latent variables from Eq.~\eqref{eq:Rprobs}, truncated away from the $R_{0i} = R_{1i}=1$ region.\footnote{Formally, this MCMC sampler effects joint updates for $R_i$ and the latent variables in the two probit BART models} For readers interested in convergence properties of our MCMC sampler, we refer you to appendix \ref{appendix_mcmc}.
+which is the joint probability distribution of the latent variables from Eq.~\eqref{eq:Rprobs}, truncated away from the $R_{0i} = R_{1i}=1$ region.\footnote{Formally, this MCMC sampler affects joint updates for $R_i$ and the latent variables in the two probit BART models} For readers interested in convergence properties of our MCMC sampler, we refer you to \autoref{appendix_mcmc}.